 A new law to limit how NJ gambling companies advertise, maybe

 On Monday, NJ Gov. Phil Murphy signed a bill into law that restricts who gambling companies can pay to appear in their advertising.
 The law won’t actually take effect for a while, however, if at all.

-The law makes it illegal for college athletes in the Garden State to take money from gambling companies for the use of their images, names, and/or likenesses.
-At the same time, it also makes NJ colleges/universities being part of associations that restrict other usages of such publicity rights by athletes illegal as well.
+The law makes it illegal for college athletes in the Garden State to take money from gambling companies for the use of their images, names and/or likenesses.
+It also makes it illegal for NJ colleges and universities to belong to associations that restrict other usages of such publicity rights by athletes.

 The law won’t take effect until the 2025-26 academic year, however, at the very earliest.
-There’s also the possibility of preemption by the US Congress as well.
+There’s also the possibility of preemption by Congress.